Museums must visit in Hoi An

 Address: 26 Phan Boi Chau str, Hoi An

 Sa Huynh Culture Museum

 The Sa Huynh Culture Museum is found in the former colonial post office building and has a beautiful collection of ancient artefacts found during archaeological excavations in the Hoi An area, including 200 funerary jars, many of which are ceramics and bronze objects.
-The museum was established in 1994 and presents a unique collection of objects from Sa Huynh culture, considered as the first inhabitants of the port city, who cooperated and traded with countries of Southeast Asia, South India and China.
+The museum was established in 1994 and presents a unique collection of objects from Sa Huynh culture, considered the first inhabitants of the port city, who cooperated and traded with countries of Southeast Asia, South India and China.
 This collection provides visitors with useful information about the inhabitants of the ancient Sa Huynh culture and focuses on funeral customs, conceptions of life and death, the history of the region's development, and relationships with people as well as other cultures.
 A collection of Bai Ong - a site on the Cham Island - which traces the Sa Huynh culture for 3000 years is particularly interesting.
 These collections are considered the largest and most unusual collection of objects made by the Sa Huynh community in Vietnam.

 Address: 149 Tran Phu - Hoi An

 Opening hours: 7:00 am to 9:00 pm